Gluten and Dairy-Free Streusel Topping

 Ingredients

-• 2 1/2 cups rolled oats if you need the streusel to be gluten free, use gluten-free oats
+• 2 1/2 cups rolled oats certified gluten-free

 • 1/2 cup coconut sugar